r0b0/debian-installer/README.md

 USB3 is strongly recommended, including any hubs, converters or extension cables you might be using.
 On slow storage, some systemd services might time-out and the boot of the installer will not be successful.

+**How to set keyboard layout**

+There is rudimentary support for keyboard layouts in the installer.
+You can set the KEYMAP variable in the [installer.ini](#Optional-Configuration-Automatic-Installation) file.
+This will be used in the installed system.

+Otherwise, you can set the keyboard layout using the default debian method:
+`sudo dpkg-reconfigure keyboard-configuration`

 ## SecureBoot

 There are two options with regards to SecureBoot: simple or full.